Dennis Henderson, a teacher from the North Side, testifies Thursday night at a public hearing before the Citizen Police Review Board.

 "The only thing I wanted to know at this time was why is this situation going on," Mr. Henderson said.

 Officer Gromek wrote in the criminal complaint that Mr. Henderson grew agitated with him and resisted his efforts to arrest him and that, at some points, he worried that Mr. Henderson was calling for help and large crowds were starting to assemble.
 Mr. Henderson said that parts of Officer Gromek's report were inaccurate.

-The city's Office of Municipal Investigations found during its investigation that Officer Gromek violated policies regarding conduct toward the public, conduct unbecoming of an officer and incompetency and recommended that he receive a written reprimand -- a punishment the police union president criticized at the time as being too harsh.
+Top police bureau administrators recommended in November that Officer Gromek should receive a written reprimand after the city's Office of Municipal Investigations found that he violated bureau policies regarding conduct toward the public, conduct unbecoming of an officer and incompetency.
+The police union president criticized the punishment at the time as being too harsh.

 Correction: Posted March 27, 2014: An earlier version of this story incorrectly stated who made the recommendation for discipline against Officer Gromek.

 To report inappropriate comments, abuse and/or repeat offenders, please send an email to

 firstname.lastname@example.org and include a link to the article and a copy of the comment.
 Your report will be reviewed in a timely manner.